reke592/devops/swarm/monitoring/prometheus/readme.md

-This service needs to be in dedicated server.
+This service needs to be in dedicated server due to resource usage.

-better to run this manually using `docker-compose up -d`.
+better to run this manually using `docker compose up -d`.